devicehive/devicehive-arduino/DeviceHive/examples/LedCube/README.md

 #### "pixels" command

-This command should be used to change a few pixels of the LedQube device but not all off them (for that purpose use "cube" command).
+This command should be used to change a few pixels of the LedCube device but not all off them (for that purpose use "cube" command).
 Please note, because message payload length is limited to the 256 bytes in DeviceHive arduino library (see `MAX_MSG_SIZE` constant) we cannot send more that